AndrewWPhillips/andrewwphillips.github.io/_posts/2023-08-13-go-ref-types.md

 Deep comparison of slices are typically done manually, though the standard library does provide `bytes.Equal` for comparing `byte` slices.

-Note: as for maps, Go 1.21 will provide generic helpers: `slices.Clone`, `slices.Equal`, etc.
+Note: like for maps, Go 1.21 provides generic helpers: `slices.Clone`, `slices.Equal`, etc.

 ## Pointers